-With this knowledge, the University of Cincinnati (UC) Cancer Institute’s Breast Cancer Center has opened a Risk Assessment and Management Program to evaluate whether a patient is at high risk for the development of breast and ovarian cancers.
+With this knowledge, the University of Cincinnati Cancer Center’s Breast Cancer Center has opened a Risk Assessment and Management Program to evaluate whether a patient is at high risk for the development of breast and ovarian cancers.

-The clinic will be held Monday mornings on the third floor of the UC Health Barrett Cancer Center, 234 Goodman St. Patients who have been identified as possible high risk for cancer development can self-refer or be referred from physicians within UC Health or the greater Cincinnati region.
+The clinic will be held Monday mornings on the third floor of the UC Health Barrett Cancer Center.
+Patients identified as possibly at high risk for cancer development can self-refer or be referred from physicians within UC Health or the greater Cincinnati region.